 Overfeeding first of all creates a heat issue inside the worm bin.
 This is because of the microbial activity all around the decaying organic matter.
 While the bacteria eat, they generate quite a bit of heat.

 In fact, worms eat the bacteria on these foods.
 As the inside bin heats up, there might be excess moisture.
-Some folks feed the worms with horse manure (that hasn't been through the "heat" phase).
+Some people feed the worms with horse manure (that hasn't been through the "heat" phase).
+The manure then gets hot when put inside the bin.
 The worms can't handle this very well.

 If you're feeding them with cow manure or horse manure, make sure that we have at least past that high "heat" phase when lots of microbial activity is going on in there–but also not too far down the road, because they'll be little nutrients left for our worms.

 Worms will be happy within the temperature range of 65-80F (18-26C).
-Any more any less might irritate them or freeze them to death.
+Any more or less might irritate them or freeze them to death.
 So don't kill your worms with too-much-food kindness.